tchayen/topojson-osm-fetch/README.md

 **NOTE:** _TopoJSON layers are simply properties of the `features` in the TopoJSON object_

 ## Examples
-In order to comply with browsers' security restrictions, you serve static content from local server.
+In order to comply with browsers' security restrictions, you probably must serve static content from local server.

 This bash one-liner run from `/examples` directory comes to the rescue:
 ```bash